ameliacode/DigitalSound_module2/README.md

 Recognizing speaker's voice

 ### Principle & Theory
-Distinguishing Speaker's voice patterns in that every person have different voice feature.
+Distinguishing Speaker's voice patterns in that every person have different voice feature

 ## Problem
-We want to provide personal service for each family member by using AI speaker using **Speaker Recognition**.
+We want to provide personal service for each family member by AI speaker using **Speaker Recognition**

 ### Setting data
 * Collect 12 students' audio data.
 Each of the audio data has to read the given script and record with coolEdit(WAV, 16000Hz, 16-bit, mono).
-* After collecting the data, use them as training data.
+* After collecting the data, use them as training data
-* All data will be shared with classmates.
+* All data will be shared with classmates

 **All data that have used for training models will NOT be OPENED to PUBLIC due to privacy issues**

 ---
 ## Solution
-I have looked up the code from this [blog](https://appliedmachinelearning.blog/2017/11/14/spoken-speaker-identification-based-on-gaussian-mixture-models-python-implementation/) and applied to my project.
+I have looked up the code from this [blog](https://appliedmachinelearning.blog/2017/11/14/spoken-speaker-identification-based-on-gaussian-mixture-models-python-implementation/) and applied to my project
-Image down below is a flow chart how the code works in total. <br><br>
+Image down below is a flow chart how the code works in total <br><br>
 <p align = "center">
 <img src = "./img/python_code_explain.png", height = 450></img>
 </p>